SModelS/smodels/docs/manual/source/Decomposition.rst

    :width: 45%
    :align: center

    First step of decomposition.
-The
+The BSM particles produced in the hard scattering (primary vertex) are used as the initial step for constructing the |SMS topologies|.

 Each of the possible cascade decays for each mother corresponds to a :ref:`branch <branch>`.